leevic31/Project-Archive/README.md

 #### Instructions
  - source code located under `Deliverable_04/src/`
  - prerequisites
+    - edit `src/config.py` to have the correct database configuration to connect to the database
     - Please make sure to run the following sqls on a database schema
 ```
 CommunityConnection.sql